trisulnsm/dinodoc/trisuldocs/docs/ref/trisulhubconfig.md

 :::note

-Also see[trisulProbeConfig.xml](/docs/ref/trisulconfig)for editing Probe node parameters
+Also see [trisulProbeConfig.xml](/docs/ref/trisulconfig)for editing Trisul Probe parameters

 :::